pradeephubgit/appsignal-docs/source/nodejs/index.html.md

 ## Supported environments

-Our Node.js support tracks the Maintenance LTS releases and above, which is currently [v12](https://nodejs.org/en/about/releases/) and above.
+Our Node.js support is defined on our [maintenance policy page](/support/maintenance-policy.html).

 Node.js is an incredibly flexible runtime, which allows it to be used for a multiple of different use-cases.
 AppSignal was primarily designed for use on a server, so there are a few places that the Node.js integration is currently not suitable: